 The studio is closed to BPC members:

-The club is trialling a members club night on Tuesdays, 5.30-8.30pm.
+The club runs a members’ club night on Tuesdays, 5.30-8.30pm.

-The aim is to get new and older members coming along so that if anyone needs help or has questions, there will be someone there to help.
+If anyone needs help or has questions, there will be someone there to help.

 Please note prices are GST inclusive and are for non-members.
 Clay prices and stock varies depending on current availability and the prices listed are for the most popular clays.